 The California Health Benefits Review Program (CHBRP) was established in 2002.
-As per its authorizing statute, CHBRP provides the California Legislature with independent analysis of the medical, financial, and public health impacts of proposed health insurance benefit bills.
+As per its authorizing statute, CHBRP provides the California Legislature with independent analysis of the medical, financial, and public health impacts of proposed health insurance benefit-related legislation.
 The state funds CHBRP through an annual assessment on health plans and insurers in California.

-An analytic staff in the University of California's Office of the President supports a task force of faculty and research staff from several campuses of the University of California to complete each CHBRP analysis.
+An analytic staff based at the University of California, Berkeley, supports a task force of faculty and research staff from multiple University of California campuses to complete each CHBRP analysis.
 A strict conflict-of-interest policy ensures that the analyses are undertaken without bias.
-A certified, independent actuary helps to estimate the financial impact, and content experts with comprehensive subject-matter expertise are consulted to provide essential background and input on the analytic approach for each report.
+A certified, independent actuary helps to estimate the financial impact.
+Content experts with comprehensive subject-matter expertise are consulted to provide essential background and input on the analytic approach for each report.